This post may contain affiliate links. Please read our disclosure policy.

 Ingredient amounts are included in the printable recipe below.

-- seasonings - The combination of chili powder, cumin, and chipotle powder (or chipotle in adobo) adds a smoky flavor that complements the savory black bean and sweet potato flavors in this chili.
+- Seasonings - The combination of chili powder, cumin, and chipotle powder (or chipotle in adobo) adds a smoky flavor that complements this chili's savory black bean and sweet potato flavors.

-- salt - I prefer to add this to taste later in the recipe.
+- Sea salt - I prefer to add this to taste later in the recipe.

 In the recipe card below, I've included stove, crockpot, and Instant Pot methods for this sweet potato chili.
 But, because I get asked the most questions from pressure cooker beginners, I wanted to offer step by step Instant Pot photos for this recipe.